 • Use honey instead of maple syrup if needed.

-• Use a gluten-free cup for cup flour blend instead of all purpose if desired.
+• Use a gluten-free cup-for-cup flour blend instead of all purpose if needed.

 Nutrition